GAN-Control: Explicitly Controllable GANs: Introduction

 \section{Introduction}

 Generating controllable photorealistic images has applications spanning a variety of fields such as cinematography, graphic design, video games, medical imaging, virtual communication and ML research.
-For face images especially, impressive breakthroughs were made.
-As an example, in movies, computer generated characters are replacing live actor footage.
+For faces in particular, impressive breakthroughs were made.
+As an example, in the film industry, computer generated characters are replacing live actor footage.
 Earlier work on controlled face generation primarily relied on 3D face rig modeling~\cite{li2017learning, sanyal2019learning}, controlled by 3D morphable face model parameters, such as 3DMM~\cite{blanz1999morphable, egger20203d}.
-While being easily controllable, such methods tend to suffer from low photorealism.
-Other methods that rely on 3D face scanning techniques may provide highly photorealistic images, but at a high cost and limited variability.
-Recent works on generating high resolution images using generative adversarial networks (GANs)~\cite{goodfellow2014generative} have demonstrated the ability to generate photorealistic faces of novel identities, indistinguishable from real human faces~\cite{karras2017progressive,karras2019style,Karras2019stylegan2}.
-However, these methods alone lack interpretability and control over the outcome of the generative process as compared to the 3D graphic alternatives.
+While easily controllable, such methods tend to suffer from low photorealism.
+Other methods that rely on 3D face scanning techniques may provide highly photorealistic images, but at a significant cost and limited variability.
+Recent works on high resolution images synthesis using generative adversarial networks (GANs)~\cite{goodfellow2014generative} have demonstrated the ability to generate photorealistic faces of novel identities, indistinguishable from those of real humans~\cite{karras2017progressive,karras2019style,Karras2019stylegan2}.
+However, these methods alone lack interpretability and control over the generative process, compared to the 3D graphic alternatives.